 Make no mistake, whichever performance Tesla you get, you will smoke basically any other car in your class.
 But of course, not every one of these Tesla’s will have the same driving dynamics as some will handle better than others.
 It would just make sense that something more compact like a Model 3 would take a corner better than a lumbering Model X.

-Once again, if you have more than two kids and want to smoke some tire too, your choice is limited to the Model X Performance.
-If you can wait a year you can go with the Performance Model Y 7-seater or opt for the absolute bonkers Plaid Model S which will feature their new tri-motor setup and will be the most powerful Tesla made to date.
+Once again, if you have more than two kids and want to smoke some tire too, your choice is limited to the Model X Plaid.
+If you don’t need the space and can make do with rear facing seats, the Plaid Model S is the most powerful Tesla made to date.
 But you probably shouldn’t be tracking your car with your kids in the backseat.

-If you are only interested in having drag races, then the Model S should be your choice as it has the fastest acceleration of the bunch.
-With Tesla’s newest launch control update incorporating a “Cheetah Stance,” your Model S will be ready to pounce on essentially any stock car short of a Porsche 918 or Dodge Demon.
-Who knows, the upcoming Plaid model might even beat those.
+If you are only interested in having drag races, then the Model S should be your choice as it has the fastest acceleration of the bunch with a 0-60 of 1.99 seconds and a quarter mile time of 9.23 at 155mph.
+With Tesla’s newest launch control update incorporating a “Cheetah Stance,” your Model S will be ready to pounce on essentially any stock.
+In fact, it’s actually the fastest accelerating production car ever built.

 Verdict: Lots of kids/need space, need now?
 Performance Model X. Lots of kids/need space, can wait?
-Consider Performance Model Y or Plaid Model S. Just need something for the straight line?
-Model S. Will take on track or sharp corners?
+Consider the Plaid Model S. Just need something for the straight line?
+Model S Plaid.
+Will take on track or sharp corners?
 Performance Model 3.

 Autopilot vs. FSD